mines-erds/.github/profile/README.md

 ## Want to apply?
-[Click here to apply on the Mines website](https://online.mines.edu/earth-resources-online/) Need a waiver for the application fee?
+[Click here to apply on the Mines website](https://online.mines.edu/earth-resources-online/)

+No GRE required!
+Just upload your transcripts and some other basic info.

+Need a waiver for the application fee?
 Email zanejobe at mines dot edu to ask.

 ## FAQ